-For fiscal 2020, the Compensation Committee determined that the grant date fair value of annual awards provided to each non-employee director would be \$130,000, allocated 100% to restricted stock units (based on the values provided to the Compensation Committee by the Compensation Consultant).
-The Compensation Committee determined that granting the annual equity award in the form of restricted stock units was consistent with general market practices, as well as those of the Peer Group.
+For fiscal 2021, the Compensation Committee determined that the grant date fair value of annual awards provided to each non-employee director would be \$130,000, allocated 100% to restricted stock units (based on the values provided to the Compensation Committee by the Compensation Consultant).
+The Compensation Committee, with input from its independent Compensation Consultant, determined that granting the annual equity award in the form of restricted stock units was consistent with general market practices, as well as those of the Peer Group.
 Accordingly, each continuing director was granted restricted stock units which vest, generally subject to continuing service, ratably over three years following the grant date.
-As discussed in greater detail above in the section entitled "Board of Directors and Corporate Governance Information-Board Practices, Policies and Processes-Shareholding Requirements and Stock Ownership Guidelines for Non-Employee Directors" on page 16 of this Proxy Statement, the Board has established stock ownership guidelines for the non-employee directors to further align their economic interests with those of the Company's shareholders.
 In addition, non-employee directors may elect to receive up to 100% of their cash retainer fee in restricted shares of Company common stock, subject to a six-month restriction on transfer.
 The number of shares of restricted stock or restricted stock units to be granted to a non-employee director is determined by (i) dividing (a) the U.S. dollar amount of the director's annual retainer(s) elected, or required, to be received in the form of restricted stock or restricted stock units by (b) the fair market value of a share of Company common stock on the date such fees are payable and (ii) rounding up to the nearest whole share of common stock.
 Non-employee directors are also permitted to defer settlement of their restricted stock units until the earlier of their termination of service on the Board for any reason and a date specified by such director.
-Under the Director Equity Plan, 140,000 shares of common stock are authorized for issuance and, as of January 25, 2020, the Company had 94,217 shares available for future awards under the plan.
+As discussed in greater detail above in the section entitled "Board of Directors and Corporate Governance Information-Board Practices, Policies and Processes-Shareholding Requirements and Stock Ownership Guidelines for Non-Employee Directors" on page 17 of this Proxy Statement, the Board has established stock ownership guidelines for the non-employee directors to further align their economic interests with those of the Company's shareholders.
+Under the Director Equity Plan, 140,000 shares of common stock are authorized for issuance and, as of January 30, 2021, the Company had 65,952 shares available for future awards under the plan.